joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 We're defining two parts of state here: `colorIndex`, which corresponds to the index of the `possibleColors` array that we want our element's class to be.
 By default, `colorIndex` is at 0, which corresponds to the zero-th index of `possibleColors` - in this case, red.

-The user will change the `colorIndex` by clicking a button - but what function will fire when that button is clicked?
+The user will change the `colorIndex` by clicking a button.
+What function will fire when that button is clicked?
 Let's look at the function `changeColor`:

 ```js
 changeColor = () => {